remichan97/30DaysOfJavaScripts/readme.md

 # Challenge Status / Finishing date
 This is to keep track of the progress, whether I have finished the challenges on time, or any late challenge completion

-This challenge started on January 12th, 2022
+The challenge begins January 12th, 2022

 - [x] Day 1 (Finished on Jan 12th, 2022)
 - [x] Day 2 (All Cleared on Jan 13th, 2022)